 Does My Down Payment Affect My Interest Rate?

 Although various factors will affect the interest rate you’re able to get on a mortgage, your down payment and credit score are two of the most important.
 Typically, the larger the down payment you’re able to make, the lower the interest rate you’ll be able to get.
 Similarly, people with better credit scores can get lower rates than people with worse credit scores for a comparable loan.

 Loans with smaller down payments are often considered riskier than loans with larger down payments as they often have a higher risk of delinquency and default.
 Lenders may offset some of the risks of a smaller down payment if there are sufficient compensating factors.
 A couple of examples of compensating factors associated with low down payments (e.g., less than 20%) are good credit scores and low debt-to-income ratios.

 Even with mitigating factors, the interest rate will usually be higher on a mortgage with a smaller down payment than on a comparable mortgage with a larger down payment.

-The national averages cited above were calculated based on the lowest rate offered by more than 200 of the country's top lenders, assuming a loan-to-value ratio (LTV) of 80% and an applicant with a FICO credit score in the 700-760 range.
+The national rates cited above were calculated by averaging the lowest rates offered by more than 200 of the country's top lenders in each of the 50 U.S. states and Washington, D.C., assuming a loan-to-value ratio (LTV) of 80% and an applicant with a FICO credit score in the 700-760 range.
 The resulting rates are representative of what customers should expect to see when receiving actual quotes from lenders based on their qualifications, which may vary from the rates lenders advertise.

 For our map of the best state rates, the lowest rate currently offered by a surveyed lender in that state is listed, assuming the same parameters of an 80% LTV and a credit score between 700-760.